samapriya/awesome-gee-community-datasets/docs/projects/cci_agb.md

 * The same approach for a yearly composite was applied to the Standard deviations tiles as well to make sure they can be mapped on top of each other.
 * For ingestion a manifest file was created with Band 1 being AGB and Band 2 being SD so we could reduce the overall files for an image collection.
 The ingestion used a no data value of 0.
 * For change product Band 1 was AGB_DIFF_SD and Band 2 was AGB_DIFF_QF and these were to represent standard deviation of AGB biomass change and quality flag of AGB biomass change.
-* Metadata properties were copied over from AGB with some slight changes to fields and the dates were preproccessed and updated to v5.01.
+* Metadata properties were copied over from AGB with some slight changes to fields and the dates were preprocessed and updated to v6.0.

 #### Citation

 ```
-Santoro, M.; Cartus, O. (2024): ESA Biomass Climate Change Initiative (Biomass_cci): Global datasets of forest above-ground biomass for the years 2010, 2015, 2016, 2017, 2018,
+Santoro, M.; Cartus, O. (2025): ESA Biomass Climate Change Initiative (Biomass_cci): Global datasets of forest above-ground biomass for the years 2007, 2010, 2015, 2016, 2017, 2018,
-2019, 2020 and 2021, v5.01.
-NERC EDS Centre for Environmental Data Analysis, 22 August 2024. doi:10.5285/bf535053562141c6bb7ad831f5998d77.
+2019, 2020, 2021 and 2022, v6.0.
+NERC EDS Centre for Environmental Data Analysis, 17 April 2025. doi:10.5285/95913ffb6467447ca72c4e9d8cf30501.
 ```

 ![cci-biomass](https://github.com/aazuspan/snazzy/assets/6677629/f2269833-d283-4568-aba5-cadf928cb15c)